Skip to main content

 Section 1 - Transfer of Funds

-In the event of the dissolution of the Association, all assets shall be transferred to the Metropolitan State University Foundation or its successor organization, provided the purpose of said successor organization is also exclusively educational and charitable, and provided that said successor organization is exempt from federal income tax under Section 501 (c) (3) of the Internal Revenue Code of 1954.
-In the event that the foundation is unable to absorb and steward the Association assets, said assets shall be transferred to and become the property of Metropolitan State University.
-Dissolution of the Association shall commence upon date Board officers sign the Dissolution of Association document.
+In the event of the dissolution of the Association, all assets shall be transferred to the Metro State University Foundation or its successor organization, provided the purpose of said successor organization is also exclusively educational and charitable and provided that said successor organization is exempt from federal income tax under Section 501 (c) (3) of the Internal Revenue Code of 1954.
+In the event that the foundation is unable to absorb and steward the Association assets, said assets shall be transferred to and become the property of Metro State University.
+Dissolution of the Association shall commence upon the date Board officers sign the Dissolution of Association document.